AreaLayer/bitcoin-ticket/README.md

 ## About

-Bitcoin Ticket is a demo platform for buy/sell tickets using Bitcoin by BDK and WASM, which is a platform that allows users to buy and sell tickets for events using Bitcoin.
-The platform is built using Bitcoin, BDK, and WASM, and it provides a secure and decentralized way to buy and sell tickets.
+Bitcoin Ticket is a demo platform for buy/sell tickets using Bitcoin, provides a secure and decentralized way to buy and sell tickets.

 ## Motivation

-The motivation behind Bitcoin Ticket is to provide a secure and decentralized way to buy and sell tickets using Bitcoin.
-The platform is built using Bitcoin, BDK, and WASM, which provides a secure and decentralized way to buy and sell tickets.
-The platform is also built using React, which provides a user-friendly interface for users to buy and sell tickets.
+The motivation behind Bitcoin Ticket is to provide a secure and decentralized way to buy and sell tickets using Bitcoin without central coordinator, only P2P

 ## Features

 - Buy and sell tickets using Bitcoin
 - Secure and decentralized way to buy and sell tickets
-- User-friendly interface for users to buy and sell tickets
+- User-friendly interface for users
-- Built using Bitcoin, BDK, and WASM
 - Non-KYC

 ## Installation